sighmon/open-archive.org-Website-2019/about.md

 <br>
 <h2 class="textTeal">Funding</h2>
 <p><img src="{{ '/images/otrlogo300.png' | prepend: site.baseurl }}" alt="OTF" />
-<br>Our work is made possible by <a href="http://otf.rfa.org/">The Open Technology Fund</a>*, who are currently supporting the expansion, infrastructure, and decentralization of OpenArchive.</p>
+<br>Our work is made possible by <a href="http://otf.rfa.org/">The Open Technology Fund</a>, who are currently supporting the expansion, infrastructure, and decentralization of OpenArchive.</p>
 <p><img src="{{ '/images/knight-logo-300USE.jpeg' | prepend: site.baseurl }}" alt="Knight Foundation" />
 <br>In 2014, OpenArchive received support from the Knight Prototype Fund.</p>
 <p class="textTeal"><i>We are currently seeking funding to help us improve OpenArchive, develop new and refine curent features, and to sustain our grassourts research efforts.
 If you would like to support us, <a href="/contact">we'd love to hear from you.</a></i></p>
-<p>*<i>Note: this project receives grants and sub-contracts from organizations (such as the Open Technology Fund) that receive funding from the U.S. Government and other governments around the world.
-None of this funding has modified or shaped our development plans, and we would never, ever put any sort of backdoor or compromised component into our software based on this funding.</i></p>

 <br>
 <h2 class="textTeal">Credits</h2>
 <p>Banner image is <a href="https://www.flickr.com/photos/matthewhartley369/13391628763/">The Singing Ringing Tree</a>, taken by Matthew Hartley under the <a href="https://creativecommons.org/licenses/by-sa/2.0/#">CC by SA 2.0 license</a></p>